gldeng/universe/publication/publication_plan.md

 2. Move existing paper files to their respective directories with standardized naming
 3. Create status.md files for each paper summarizing current status
 4. Generate any missing required files based on templates
+5. Add the new `submission_additional_documents` directory with template files
-5. Update all cross-references in tracking documents
+6. Update all cross-references in tracking documents

 This migration will be completed by April 25, 2025, ensuring no disruption to ongoing paper preparation.

-## 9. Automation Tools
+## 10. Automation Tools

 The following automation tools will be used to manage the publication process: